Northern California earthquake leaves 2 dead, buckles road, causes damage and injury

 FERNDALE, Calif. - A magnitude 6.4 earthquake rocked the Northern California coast early Tuesday morning, left two people dead, caused gas leaks, shattered glass, left thousands without power, one buckled highway and jittery residents living through dozens of aftershocks.

-The Humboldt County Sheriff said two people died as a result of medical emergencies during the quake and 11 others were injured.
+The Humboldt County Sheriff said at an afternoon press conference that the two people, aged 72 and 83, died as a result of medical emergencies during the quake.
+The sheriff also said at least 12 others were injured and that number is expected to grow.

 The US Geological Survey reported the strong quake struck at 2:34 a.m.
 Tuesday, about 7.5 miles west-southwest of Ferndale, a small city in Humboldt County, roughly 200 miles northwest of San Francisco and close to the Pacific coast.